probonopd/wayland-x11-compat-protocols/README.md

 The windowing system is not the place to restrict what applications are and are not allowed to do.

 If you want to restrict what applications can do, use a sandbox (or disallow these protocols in your compositor via a configuration setting).

+## Also see

+https://gitlab.freedesktop.org/wlroots/wlr-protocols/ - it seems to be addressing a few of the missing Wayland protocols.
+Unfortunately not all Wayland compositors are built on wlroots yet, so those may or may not work on your desktop.